Netflix announces season 2 of reality show 'Physical: 100'

 The breakthrough reality competition series on Netflix gathered 100 individuals from various athletic backgrounds, ranging from Olympians, firefighters, and former soldiers, to bodybuilders, and more.
 The show gained interest from the public as the show featured prominent figures such as Yun Sung-bin, a skeleton racer who won the 2018 Olympics Gold, Yang Hak-seon, a gymnast who won the 2012 Olympics Gold, and Choo Sung-hoon who is a former MMA fighter.

-They all fiercely competed with each other through a series of physically enduring games to win 300 million Won (approx. SGD 315,000).
+They all fiercely competed with each other through a series of physically enduring games to win 300 million Won (INR 1 crore approx.).
 The show now embarks to find the answer to “What defines the perfect physique?”
 Is it strength, endurance, agility, balance, or willpower?

 Continuing the success of season 1, the director Jang Ho-gi is even more confident for Season 2 of Physical: 100 as he states, “The second season will surpass its predecessor in every aspect.”